 Export to IDML

-To translate Adobe InDesign files using Smartling, you or your designer must simply export the document to the IDML format (.idml).
+To translate Adobe InDesign files using Smartling, you or your designer must export the document to the IDML format (.idml).
 Go to File > Export and select InDesign Markup (IDML) in the Export dialog window.

 Steps to Translating Adobe InDesign Files